TantikornC/Disaster-Classification/README.md

 - Given the LSTM model’s ability to learn from raw text data, traditional text vectorization techniques like TF-IDF were not utilized.
 Instead, tweets were tokenized, and each word was embedded into dense vectors using an embedding layer within the neural network, allowing the model to learn the relationships between words in context.

 **Training and Validation:**
-- The dataset was split into training and validation sets to ensure the model's generalizability.
-The LSTM model was trained with advanced techniques such as early stopping, which prevented overfitting by stopping the training process when the validation performance ceased improving.
-Additionally, model checkpointing was implemented to save the best-performing model, ensuring that the final model used for evaluation was the most effective one trained.

 <p align="center">
   <img src="./assets/images/model_accuracy.png" alt="Model Accuracy" width="45%"/>